HadjBen/SEH500---Group-2-Project/documents/README.md

 1. **UART** - Serial communication (keyboard input + console output)
 2. **GPIO** - Buttons and LEDs
 3. **PIT Timer** - LED flickering (500ms intervals)

-## Next Steps

-See `PARTNER_HANDOFF.md` for complete SD card audio playback implementation guide.
-This document is designed to be uploaded to AI assistants for help with implementation.